-Once you understand which nutrients your soil needs, you’ll want to weed, aerate, fertilize, water, and seed in order to effectively winterize your lawn.
+Once you understand which nutrients your soil needs, you’ll want to weed, aerate, fertilize, water, and seed in order to effectively winterize lawn areas.

 Weeds are unwanted plants that compete with your grass for nutrients.
 Think of weeds as uninvited guests to the lawn party; these party crashers soak up too much food and water and starve your lawn, so removing weeds is essential to protecting it.

-Our take: This is an affordable and effective weed killer that works immediately and is rainproof within 3 hours.
+Our take: This is an affordable and effective weed killer that works immediately and is rainproof within three hours.